jkingportfolio/CI_PP3_Taco_Trailer/README.md

 - House number
 - Street

+Operation: User keyboard input.
 All forms of data use validation in which if data entered does not meet the requirements will display a warning message to the user.
 Once all data has been succcessfully entered the user will be made aware that new accounts can only be accessed upon restart of the app.

-# Continue as guest
+###### Continue as guest
 Selecting the continue as guest will guide users through the neccesary inputs required for creating an order as a guest.

 Those pieces of data are: